Collective plasma effects of electron-positron pairs in beam-driven QED cascades

-The plasma frequency $\omega_p = \sqrt{e^2n_p/(\gamma m_e\epsilon_0)}$ is dependent on the ratio of particle density $n_p$ and mass $\gamma m_e$.
-Hence, the collective effects, if they were to be probed, are manifested through the oscillation of the low energy particles in the strong laser field.
-Since the pair formation rate $t_f \sim (2a_0 \omega_0)^{-1}$ is inversely proportional to the laser amplitude $a_0(\gg1)$, the pairs are more likely to be created when the laser is strong, which thereby drives the strongest collective pair oscillation.
+Since the pair formation rate $t_f^{-1} \sim 2a_0 \omega_0$ is proportional to the laser amplitude $a_0(\gg1)$, the pairs are more likely to be created in the region where the laser field is strong.
+The strong laser field drives pair oscillation immediately when they are generated.
+The collective effects, if they were to be probed, are manifested through the oscillation of the pair particles in the strong laser field.